Nitrokey/nethsm/docs/system-design.md

 **Boot Mode**:The available _Boot Modes_ are _Attended Boot_ and _Unattended Boot_.
 See the user documentation for more information.

-**Configuration Store**: An unencrypted data store containing system configuration, including: network configuration, TLS endpoint configuration (certificates and private key), logging and metrics configuration.
+**Configuration Store**: A data store containing system configuration, including: network configuration, TLS endpoint configuration (certificates and private key), logging and metrics configuration.
+Some configurations are global (shared by members in a cluster) and encrypted with the _Domain Key_.
+The others are device-dependent (local) and encrypted with the _Device Key_ (see the `clustering.md` documentation for more details).

 **Device Key**: A device-dependent key that is securely stored by the TPM and only accessible if signed and unmodified NetHSM software is running.
-The _Device Key_ is used to encrypt the data in the _Domain Key Store_.
+The _Device Key_ is used to encrypt the data in the _Domain Key Store_ and part of the _Configuration Store_.

-**Domain Key**: A cryptographic key used to encrypt data in the _Authentication Store_ and _Key Store_.
+**Domain Key**: A cryptographic key used to encrypt data in the _Authentication Store_, the _Key Store_, the _Namespace Store_ and part of the _Configuration Store_.

 **Domain Key Store**: A data store containing encrypted _Domain Keys_.